FrancoisChabot/DevGuide/cpp.md

 ### The library should live in `include/project_name`

-Not only that, but that directory should **only** contain the public headers of the project.
+Not only that, but that directory should **only** contain the public headers of the project, so that the installation process is a simple directory copy.

 ### There should be a top-level include